JanNordskog/Greenhouse-2023/README.md

 # Purpose of the Greenhouse Application

 ## Monitoring and Control
 The application allows for real-time monitoring and control of various actuators and sensors within the greenhouse.
-Actuators include systems for adjusting temperature, humidity, light, and water supply, while sensors measure these environmental conditions.
+Actuators include systems for adjusting temperature and humidity, while sensors measure these environmental conditions.

 ## Data Handling and Communication
 It involves a communication channel for transmitting sensor data from the greenhouse to the control system and sending commands back to the greenhouse actuators.